oneananda/AWS_Operations/Learning/025 AWS Snowball/AWS Snowball Edge Compute Optimized.md

 4. **Military and Tactical Field Operations**
    - Perform mission-critical workloads like geospatial analysis, real-time communication, or data fusion securely in disconnected environments.

+5. **Healthcare Imaging and Diagnostics in Remote Areas**
+   - Run diagnostic applications and image processing on-premises (e.g., MRI, CT scans) before uploading data to AWS.

+6. **Temporary Edge Datacenters**
+   - Stand up a powerful temporary datacenter with compute and storage capabilities in locations like offshore rigs, ships, or mobile labs.

+7. **Disaster Recovery Operations**
+   - Use the device as a portable recovery solution with compute capacity to restore services quickly in disconnected or damaged environments.

+8. **Machine Vision and Automation in Manufacturing**
+   - Deploy computer vision applications for defect detection, safety monitoring, and automation directly on the production floor.